 regardless of gender, race, and/or sexual orientation.

-week.
-We cover everything from the latest Japanese films to old
+The Anime Club covers everything from the latest Japanese films to

-titles that you've probably never heard of, as well as almost every
+old Japanese titles that you've probably never heard of in almost

-sing karaoke, watch anime music videos, and eat sushi.
-All in all,
+karaoke, anime music videos, and sushi.
+All in all, it's a great

 Big Brothers/Big Sisters